YongSheng109/Hypixel-Sniper/README.md

 # Hypixel-Sniper

-Hypixel Sniper is a Python tool designed toprovide real-time updates on player status and statistics.
+Hypixel Sniper is a Python tool designed to provide real-time updates on player status and statistics.
 Hypixel Sniper offers valuable insights into player activity, statistics, and more.

 ## Features:

 - **Player Monitoring**: Stay informed about the status of the player, including online/offline status and current game modes.
 - **Player Statistics**: Track player statistics such as winstreaks, star levels, and FKDR for bedwars.
-- **Automatic Alerts**: Receive automatic alerts when specific events occur, such as changes in server status or player activity.
+- **Automatic Alerts**: Receive automatic alerts when specific events occur, such as changes in player activity, player status and more.
 - **Customization Options**: Customize refresh intervals, enable/disable alerts, and configure clipboard functionality to suit your preferences.
 - **User-Friendly Interface**: Designed with simplicity and ease of use in mind, Hypixel Sniper provides a straightforward command-line interface for seamless interaction.